PeemSupeem/internship-protac-2025/README.md

 camera_tuning.py
 ```
 ## Webcam Image Capture Tool for ProTac Dataset
 This script captures frames from the webcam and allows the user to save images interactively by pressing keys.
+The images can be used for annotation ()
 ```
 takingphoto.py
 ```

+## Dataset Annotation

+All training images were annotated using [CVAT](https://cvat.org/) with YOLO segmentation format.

 # Contact classification